Ellie (The Last of Us): Reception

-The character of Ellie won year-end awards for The Last of Us and Left Behind, including Best New Character from Hardcore Gamer and Most Valuable Character at the SXSW Gaming Awards for Left Behind; she received a nomination for Best Character from Destructoid.
-Ashley Johnson's performance also received various accolades: Performer at the 10th and 11th British Academy Video Games Awards, Outstanding Character Performance the 17th Annual D.I.C.E.
+Ellie won year-end awards for The Last of Us and Left Behind, including Best New Character from Hardcore Gamer and Most Valuable Character at the SXSW Gaming Awards for Left Behind; she received a nomination for Best Character from Destructoid.
+Ashley Johnson's performance also received various accolades: Performer at the 10th and 11th British Academy Video Games Awards, Outstanding Character Performance at the 17th Annual D.I.C.E.
 Awards, Best Voice Actress at the Spike VGX 2013, and Best Performer from The Daily Telegraph.
 For her role in The Last of Us Part II, Johnson was named co-winner of Outstanding Lead Performance in a Drama at the National Academy of Video Game Trade Reviewers (NAVGTR) Awards.
 She was also nominated for Best Performance at The Game Awards 2020 and from IGN, and Performer in a Leading Role at the 17th British Academy Games Awards; she lost all three awards to Laura Bailey, who played Abby.
-Ellie was nominated for Outstanding Achievement in Character at the 24th Annual D.I.C.E.
+Johnson was nominated for Best Voice Performance at the 19th Game Audio Network Guild Awards and Ellie for Outstanding Achievement in Character at the 24th Annual D.I.C.E.
 Awards.
-Johnson is currently nominated for Best Voice Performance at the 19th Game Audio Network Guild Awards.

-In the television series, Ramsey's performance and chemistry with Pedro Pascal's Joel received high praise.
-Kotaku Australias David Smith called Ramsey "perhaps the pilot's greatest triumph", especially in her scenes with Pascal.
-By the fourth episode, Push Squares Bayne felt Ramsey's performance would win over viewers who doubted her casting, lauding her portrayal of both trauma and humor.
-The Washington Posts Gene Park similarly wrote the episode was "Ramsey's time to flex those muscles" of humor.
-In the fifth episode, Den of Geeks Bernard Boo called Ramsey's reaction to Henry's death "utterly heartbreaking", and Total Films Bradley Russell found her performance throughout the episode made the moment more effective, and was ultimately worthy of awards consideration.
-Boo thought the sixth episode featured "possibly the best performances of [Ramsey's] career". io9s Germain Lussier felt Ramsey's performance shone in Ellie and Joel's confrontation, and IGNs Simon Cardy praised Ramsey's continued ability to switch between emotion and comedy.
+In 2024, Ellie was ranked the nineteenth most iconic game character in a BAFTA poll with over 4,000 respondents.